tywalch/electrodb/README.md

 ```

 ### Batch Get
-Provide all Table Index facets in an array of objects to the `get` method to perform a BatchGet query.
+Provide all Table Index composite attributes in an array of objects to the `get` method to perform a BatchGet query.

 > Note: Performing a BatchGet will return a response structure unique to BatchGet: a two-dimensional array with the results of the query and any unprocessed records.
 See the example below.
 > Additionally, when performing a BatchGet the `.params()` method will return an _array_ of parameters, rather than just the parameters for one docClient query.
 This is because ElectroDB BatchGet queries larger than the docClient's limit of 100 records.